ChadwickCSP/AdventureQuest/README.md

 ### Code Boxes

-Sometimes you want to be able to provide preformatted code with syntax highlighting.
-To do this, you surround the code in three backticks: (```) For
+Sometimes you want to be able to provide pre-formatted code with syntax highlighting.
+To do this, you surround the code in three back-ticks: (```) For
 example:

 ![Backticks](support/backticks.png)